 Where do I get my pet license?

 City ordinance requires that all dogs and cats four (4) months and older owned or harbored within the city limits of Sartell, have a current Sartell Animal License attached to the animal.
 A current certificate of rabies vaccination must be presented when applying for the license.
 If applicable, proof of spay or neutering also needs to be presented to receive a discounted license.
 Licenses are on sale at city hall during the month of May each year; however, they may be purchased at any time for new dogs.
 City ordinance also requires that all dogs and cats be kept within their owner's property or on a leash when being walked.
-Residents are limited to 2 dogs in the city limits, however, waivers can be obtained by purchasing an annual kennel license at city hall.
+Residents are limited to 2 dogs in the city limits, however, waivers can be obtained by appearing before the City Council to obtain an annual kennel license.
+Before adding a third dog to your family, please pick up kennel licensing forms at city hall and make sure your license is approved by the City Council.

 Ordinance No. 99-02